 Sgt J. G. R. Elbo was born in England in 1922, by Danish parents.
 He volunteered for the Royal Air Force during the war and was engaged in intelligence work.

-John Gregers Rosenstand Elbo was born on 7 May 1922 in Finsbury, Greater London.
-He is the son of Max J M and Karen R Elbo (née Rosenstand).
+John Gregers Rosenstand Elbo was born on 7 May 1922 in Finsbury, Greater London, the son Max Johannes Melchins Elbo and Karen Foss Elbo (née Rosenstand).
 His parents were Danish.
 He was educated at Mill Hill School, but the war interfered with his further education.

-He volunteers for the Royal Air Force during the Second World War and is chiefly engaged in intelligence work using his linguistic abilities.
-In December 1942, he is included in a list of Danish ground crew in the Royal Air Force.
-He is then at Air Ministry Wireless Telegraphy, Dunstable, Bedfordshire, as Leading Aircraftman (1213104).
-He is later promoted to Sergeant.
+Elbo volunteered for the Royal Air Force during the Second World War and was chiefly engaged in intelligence work using his linguistic abilities.
+In December 1942, he was included in a list of Danish ground crew in the Royal Air Force.
+At that point he served at Air Ministry Wireless Telegraphy, Dunstable, Bedfordshire, as Leading Aircraftman (1213104).
+He was later promoted to Sergeant.
 He is demobilized in 1946.